AnonymousX86/enigma-bot/docs/README.md

 # 3N1GM4
-Multipurpose Discord bot, developed by: `Anonymous©#7296`.
+Multi purpose Discord bot, developed by: `Anonymous©#7296`.

 ## Note
 Because bot is in early development stage it's not public.